The 4 Carat Solitaire Diamond Pricing Playbook

 The goal is to find a diamond that looks icy-white to the naked eye, not one that simply looks good on a lab report.
 Let’s look at the real-world price impact.

-Data Table: 4-Carat Round Diamond Price vs. Color
+4-Carat Round Diamond Price vs. Color

 (Note: These are estimated prices for a natural, Excellent cut, VS2 clarity round diamond to show the impact of color alone.)

-Color Grade | Description | Estimated Price | Mehedi’s Take |
+| Color Grade | Description | Exact 2026 Price Range | Mehedi’s Take |

 Imagine you’re on Blue Nile’s website.
 If you place a 4.05 carat, D-color diamond in your cart, you see one price.
 Swap it for an identical G-color stone, and the price plummets.
 Nothing else changes but the number on the certificate.
 That’s the power of finding the color sweet spot.